techsoniya/bookmark-manager/README.md

-1. Clone the repository
+Clone the repository
-2. Get the connection string from mongodb atlas along with password and update the MONGODBURL with "your" connection string.
+Get the connection string from mongodb atlas along with password and update the MONGODBURL with
+    "your" connection string.
-3. Install all requirements
+Install all requirements
     npm install
-4.run backend
+run backend
      node server.run
-5. visit
+ visit
     http://localhost:3000